 Creating a high-quality free operating system also includes writing technical manuals which describe the operation and use of programs.
 The Debian project is making every effort to provide all users with good documentation in an easily accessible form.
 This page contains a collection of links, leading to installation guides, HOWTOs, FAQs, release notes, our Wiki, and more.

-If you are new to Debian we recommend you start first by reading:
+If you are new to Debian we recommend you start with the following two guides:

-Most of the documentation included in Debian was written for GNU/Linux in general.
-There is also some documentation written specifically for Debian.
-These documents come in these basic categories:
+Most of the documentation included in Debian was written for GNU/Linux in general, but there is also some documentation written specifically for Debian.
+Basically, the documents are sorted into these categories: